-Harleston maintained their five-point lead in the Premier Division with a 3-0 win at Waveney.
+Harleston Town’s march to the Premier Division title continued with a 3-0 win at Caister.